As the world celebrates International Women’s Day today, March 8, Nigeria joins in celebrating the women who have shaped the nation for the better.

 9. Ibukun Awosika

-Ibukun Awosika business magnate, author, and motivational speaker.
+Ibukun Awosika is a business magnate, author, and motivational speaker.
 On September 7, 2015, she became the first woman to be appointed Chairman of First Bank of Nigeria.
 Mrs. Awosika was among five Nigerian entrepreneurs who appeared in the first African version of the Dragon’s Den.
-She also hosts a T.V programme called Business His Way.
+She also hosts a TV program called Business His Way.

 10. Onyeka Onwenu